 High temperatures and harsh conditions require tough metals

 The Mars Science Laboratory (MSL) mission, culminating in the Curiosity Rover's arrival on the Red Planet on Aug.
 6, 2012, was the result of years of technological research and human ingenuity in the field of materials science.
-The rover took about a year to travel from Earth to Mars and was initially intended to function for only about two years.
-Its mission has extended long past that period.
+The rover took about a year to travel from Earth to Mars and initially was intended to function for only about two years, but it still was operational as of June 2019.

 The Curiosity Rover

 NASA describes Curiosity as a "car-sized, six-wheeled robot."
 Its mission to seek evidence of Mars' ability to have sustained microscopic life at any point and if humans could ever survive on the planet.

 Curiosity Rover's parts include a robotic exoskeleton, computers, temperature controls, sensors and cameras, robot arms, a power system, and a communications system.
 In order to negotiate the extreme conditions of space travel, atmospheric entry, landing, and exploration, which involve temperatures ranging from 3,790° F (2,090° C) to –131.8° F (–91° C), Curiosity and her transport vehicles were constructed using an assortment of metal and composite materials.